jackiekolv/saving-account/README.md

 - You can use this token to call secured APIs such as `/account/info`, `/transaction/**`, and `/statement`.

 ## 🧑‍💻 How to Use (Step-by-step Guide)

+### Postman Collection

+The Postman Collection and Environment files are included in the ==> [postman](https://github.com/jackiekolv/saving-account/tree/main/postman) folder.

+- `postman/saving-account-poc.postman_collection.json`
+- `postman/saving-account-local.postman_environment.json`

+You can import them into Postman to quickly try out the API endpoints.

 This guide walks you through how to use the Saving Account system from login to making a transaction.